 And, there are two opposites of knowledge, which are faith and

-the meaning the word "faith" here, with some other meanings
+meaning the word "faith" here, with some other meanings often given

-often given by religions.
-Indeed, religions usually define "faith"
+by religions.
+Indeed, religions usually define "faith" to mean

 Here, for this definition of science, the involved meanings of the

 Indeed, the very concept of unjustified belief is more or less based

 on its lack of clarification.
 This is because a belief normally